OBDViz

 3

-Drag & Drop into Visualizer Open the tool, upload your CSV file, select the metrics, and click Play.
-You're ready to inspect telemetry!
+Drag & Drop into OBD Analyzer Launch the OBD Analyzer, upload your CSV file, choose which parameters to map, and start playback to inspect physical telemetry!

 sample_forscan_log.csv Semicolon-Delimited